shervinrad100/Datawarehouse-design/README.md

 6. foreign key relationships were put in place
 7. SSIS package created
   - import new rows straight from the source instead of importing as staging table
+  - the warning packages are truncation warnings
+  - error rows will be redirected to errorLog table
+  -

 __Do check the database diagram on SSMS (it looks really pretty)__